valotas/mustache4dart/README.md

 ----
 - Introduce mixins in order to simplify some parts of the code
 - Make or add to the api an asynchronous mode
+- Introduce exceptions in case of a miss formated mustache source

 [mustache]: http://mustache.github.com/
 [dartlang]: http://www.dartlang.org/